 Realty Income Corp.
 (O) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.

-The acquisition of 454 single-tenant retail properties with approximately 5.1 million leasable square feet upon completion will offer Realty Income (O) a significant scale and competitive edge.
+The acquisition of single-tenant retail properties, with roughly 5.1 million leasable square feet upon completion, will offer Realty Income (O) a significant scale and competitive edge.

-SAN DIEGO , Sept.
-3, 2019 /PRNewswire/ -- Realty Income Corporation (Realty Income, NYSE: O), The Monthly Dividend Company ® , today announced that it has signed a definitive agreement to acquire 454 single-tenant ...
+SAN DIEGO , Nov.
+21, 2019 /PRNewswire/ -- Realty Income Corporation (Realty Income, NYSE: O), The Monthly Dividend Company ® , today announced that Christie Kelly has joined Realty Income's Board of Directors. ...

 Most U.S. companies that pay dividends do it quarterly, or once every 90 days or so (foreign firms usually pay but once or twice a year).
 If your income stocks are on the same schedule, your payments will come much less regularly than, say, your relentless gas and electric bills.That's why many retirees and other dividend fans try to arrange matters so the income arrives more frequently.
 You can easily assemble a set of excellent dividend stocks with staggered pay dates.
 That's the idea of our Dividend-a-Month portfolio, assembled by the editors of Kiplinger's Investing for Income: cash every month, without interruption.
 You can play the calendar without dabbling in questionable stocks or worrying about the reliability of dividends.As a practical matter, note two key dates for dividend stocks.
 One is the "record date," the deadline to be a shareholder so you get the next payment.
 The record date is usually three to six weeks before the "payment date," which is when the dollars should appear in your brokerage account.
 We're using the actual arrival of the payment to match companies with their months.
 SEE ALSO: 14 High-Yield Dividend Stocks to Buy for the 4% Rule